blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 We are a team of digital nomads who believe in open-source development and free-for-all products.
 We welcome anyone who is genuine and interested in developing great product that solve real world problems.

-You can get in touch with us at dev@ocg.technology
+You can get in touch with us at playstudio86@gmail.com

 ## How can I support developers?
 - Star our GitHub repo